Fridays with Vicky 68

 - 77.8% of top results had at least one external link pointing to the page.

 99.2%, I would say that backlinks can’t totally be taken out as a ranking factor…

 The 77.8% does not surprise me when it comes to individual pages.
-Say that a news article is posted by BBC news, that will rank high immediately due to the authority of the site even thought the page it self does not have any backlinks.
+Say that a news article is posted by BBC News, that will rank high immediately due to the authority of the site even though the page itself does not have any backlinks.